dahak-metagenomics/dahak/docs/installing.md

 ```

 You can also add this to your bash profile to ensure that the
-global Pyenv Python version is always the first version of Python
+global pyenv Python version is always the first version of Python
 on your path:

 ```